- What is included?

 The border between musical and opera is pretty clearly defined.
 Porgy and Bess and some works of Kurt Weill and Schönberg/Boublil, as well as a few "rock operas" and works like Trouble in Tahiti, Sweeney Todd, Rent, and even The Most Happy Fella are to be found close to this border.
 Some day I should probably add Porgy and Bess and the Threepenny Opera to the database.

 Much more problematic is the distinction between operetta and musical.
 It is becoming harder and harder to omit the works of Romberg, Herbert and Friml.
 If I include No, No, Nanette, why not The Vagabond King?
-But if I open the door to operetta, won't I have to include the European operettas as well (Trovaioli has already crept in): Lehár, Kalman, Stolz, etc....?
+But if I open the door to operetta, won't I have to include the European operettas as well (Trovaioli is already crept in): Lehár, Kalman, Stolz, etc....?

 Most of the CD information comes from the booklets included with the compact discs themselves.
 This information is supplemented with data from the following reference works: